 Preventing and treating hormone headaches

 Migraine type hormone headaches may be prevented by attention to diet, a regular sleep pattern and avoiding stress.

-Migraine treatments, as detailed above, can provide pain relief.
+Migraine treatments can provide pain relief.
 But treatment needs to be suited to a woman's individual requirements.
-So for further advice, consult your doctor if you think you may have hormone-related migraine or other types of hormone headache.
+So for further advice, consult your doctor if you think you may have a hormone-related migraine or other types of hormone headache.